-James Brendan Patterson was born in Newburgh, New York on March 22, 1947 to Charles and Isabelle Patterson.
+James Brendan Patterson was born in Newburgh, New York on March 22, 1947, to Charles and Isabelle Patterson.
 Charles was an insurance broker while Isabelle was a schoolteacher.

 In high school, James was a good student though he never enjoyed reading at that time.
-It was while he was studying for his B.A. in English in Manhattan College in the Bronx that he took up reading and after being encouraged by family and friends, commenced writing, a pastime that became his primary obsession for the rest of his life.
-As a teenager, James took up employment as an orderly working the night shifts in ‘Mclean Hospital’ in Belmont to pay the college fee.
+It was while he was studying for his B.A. in English at Manhattan College in the Bronx that he took up reading and after being encouraged by family and friends, commenced writing, a pastime that became his primary obsession for the rest of his life.
+As a teenager, James took up employment as an orderly working the night shifts at ‘Mclean Hospital’ in Belmont to pay the college fee.

 After graduating from college, he enrolled at Vanderbilt University in Tennessee for a master’s degree and Ph.D. in English literature.
 However, he quit the course after just one year because he thought his studies would kill his love of reading and the Ph.D. itself had little value to him.

-Around 1971, he went to New York City and after he was refused a cab driver’s job because of his long hair, joined ‘J. Walter Thompson’ (JWT), a leading advertising agency as a junior copywriter.
-Enthused by books like ‘The Exorcist’ and ‘The Day of the Jackal’, he took to writing commercial fiction in the mornings before going to the office and in the lunch break at the office.
+Around 1971, he went to New York City and after he was refused a cab driver’s job because of his long hair, joined ‘J. Walter Thompson’ (JWT), a leading advertising agency, as a junior copywriter.
+Enthused by books like ‘The Exorcist’ and ‘The Day of the Jackal’, he took to writing commercial fiction in the mornings before going to the office and during the lunch break at the office.

 It was at the age of 26 that he wrote his first book, ‘The Thomas Berryman Number’ that got rejected by 31 publishers before being published by ‘Little, Brown and Company’ in 1976.
-He was awarded the ‘Edgar Allan Poe Award’ for the best first novel from the ‘Mystery Writers of America’.
+He was awarded the ‘Edgar Allan Poe Award’ for the best first novel by the ‘Mystery Writers of America’.

-Enthused by the success of his first book, Patterson wrote several novels thereafter, like ‘’Season of the Machete ‘(1977), ‘See How They Run’ (1979), and ‘Virgin’ (1980); all which failed to enamor both the critics and the readers.
+Enthused by the success of his first book, Patterson wrote several novels thereafter, like ‘’Season of the Machete ‘(1977), ‘See How They Run’ (1979), and ‘Virgin’ (1980); all of which failed to enamor both the critics and the readers.

 Devastated by the death of his girlfriend, Jane, due to a brain tumor, he developed high blood pressure and other medical conditions and quit writing to focus on his job.
 Within a couple of years, he rose to become the creative director of ‘JWT’.

 When Patterson resumed writing, he changed his writing style.
-He worked on ‘The Midnight Club’ by first making a draft of the plot with all the important events and then fleshed out the story with description and detail while improving the language.
+He worked on ‘The Midnight Club’ by first making a draft of the plot with all the important events and then fleshing out the story with description and detail while improving the language.
 Pleased with this new style of “colloquial storytelling”, by the early ‘90s, he was writing in an unembellished style streamlined WITH fast-paced plots in small chapters.

 He achieved his first big success with his novel ‘Along Came a Spider’ in 1993.
 The book featuring Alex Cross, an African-American homicide detective, topped the bestseller charts not only due to its racy plot but also due to Patterson using all his advertising experience to create a TV commercial to promote the book, a step that was completely out of the ordinary in the publishing industry of those times.
 An initially taken-aback ‘Little, Brown and Company’ came on board and agreed to share half the cost of production and telecast of the commercial with Patterson footing the other half.

-In 1996, even though Patterson was the chairman of ‘J Walter Thompson’, he quit the organization to concentrate on his writing.
+In 1996, even though Patterson was the chairman of ‘J. Walter Thompson’, he quit the organization to concentrate on his writing.
 In addition to the ‘Alex Cross’ crime novels that had caught the fancy of the readers, many of which, have also been made into films, Patterson has written many other crime novel series like ‘Women's Murder Club’ series, ‘Michael Bennett’ series, ‘Private’ series, and ‘NYPD Red’ series.